mymh13/clo24-nikhal78-examwork/docs/journal/week_four.md

 - **Configuration Key Formats:** Had to handle both `KeyVault:Name` (from appsettings.json) and `KeyVault__Name` (from Azure app settings) due to Azure's restriction on colons in app setting names.
 - **Azure AD Platform Configuration:** Initially selected "Public client/native" platform instead of "Web" platform for redirect URIs.
 Corrected to use "Web" platform which is appropriate for Blazor Server applications.
 - **Front-Channel Logout URL Limitation:** Azure AD app registration only allows one front-channel logout URL per app.
 Cannot configure separate URLs for local and production environments.
 Using production URL for both (works for local testing as well).
+- **Client Secret Requirement:** Azure AD requires client secret for authorization code flow.
+Initially missing client secret configuration caused authentication failures.
+Resolved by creating client secret in Azure AD and storing it in Key Vault.
+- **Redirect URI HTTPS Issue:** App Service behind load balancer was sending HTTP redirect URIs instead of HTTPS.
+Resolved by configuring forwarded headers middleware and explicitly setting HTTPS redirect URI in OpenID Connect events.
+- **Cookie Sign-In After OpenID Connect:** Users authenticated via Entra ID were not recognized as logged in because they were only authenticated via OpenID Connect scheme, not the default Cookie scheme.
+Resolved by implementing cookie sign-in in `OnTokenValidated` event.

 ### Lessons Learned
 - **Always verify RBAC permissions:** When using managed identities with Key Vault, the role assignment must be explicitly granted.
 This should ideally be automated in Bicep or documented as a required manual step.